th0mcumm1ngs/ARWIN/README.md

 4. Unzip the file and move the HomeSystem folder to your Home Directory. <sup>4</sup>

+5. Open a new terminal and install all dependencies with the command:

+        pip3 install -r requirements.txt

 5. Open 4 terminals all in the HomeSystem Directory.
 In terminal 1 type `python3 main.py`, in terminal 2 type `python3 HS_Bot.py`, in terminal 3 type `python3 receiver.py` and in terminal 4 type `./ngrok http 5000`.

 ### Option 2